pearlchen/iot-smart-desk-clock/README.md

 ## Tutorial

-This repo contains the companion project code for the Instructables tutorial.
-(Link coming soon!)
+This repo contains the companion project code for the "Make an intelligent desk clock powered by the Intel Edison" Instructables tutorial.
+[Follow the tutorial.](http://www.instructables.com/id/Make-an-intelligent-desk-clock-powered-by-the-Inte/)

 ## Roadmap